flyteorg/flytesnacks/cookbook/integrations/gcp/bigquery/README.rst

 BigQuery
 ========

-.. tags:: Intermediate, GCP, Data, Integration
+.. tags:: GCP, Data, Integration, Advanced

 Flyte backend can be connected with BigQuery service.
 Once enabled, it can allow you to query a BigQuery table.
 This section will provide how to use the BigQuery Plugin using flytekit python.